 7 Yoga Poses That Can Help Manage Your Varicose Veins

 There is certainly no shortage of buzz surrounding the benefits that practicing yoga provides.
-From a more peaceful mind, to better eating habits and much more, yoga is a great thing to treat your body to.
+From a more peaceful mind to better eating habits and much more, yoga is a great thing to treat your body to.

-● Increased brain power.
+- Increased brainpower.
 All you need is 20 minutes on the mat and your brain will be better able to process information.

 - Decreased stress levels.
 The switch between tensing and relaxing your muscles during a yoga class helps the body to relax.
 Add to that the fact that your brain is tapping into your body much more during the practice, and you are guaranteed to walk out of class feeling far more relaxed.

 - Promotes self-love.
 Yoga is all about loving yourself and your body, no matter how it looks.
 You’ll love feeling the benefits of praising your body rather than constantly harping on it.

 - Fights sickness.
 According to research done in Norway, yoga helps to strengthen your immune system “at the cellular level.”
 And you don’t have to wait days to feel it — you’ll notice the difference in the middle of class.

-● Connects you with others.
+- Connects you with others.
 Though yoga is quite a personal experience, practicing it in a class setting gives you a great opportunity to meet others and bond over your love of yoga.
 But that’s not it — yoga is also great if you’re suffering from varicose veins.
 Just when you thought yoga couldn’t get any better!
 Let’s get into the specifics of the role yoga plays in helping slow down your troubled veins.

 To recap, your arteries and capillaries play the role of taking blood from your heart, and dispersing it to the rest of your body.